syncfusion-content/aurelia-docs/Aurelia/Grid/Columns.md

 ![](columns_images/columns_img1.png)

-N> To render the template columns using js-render templates you can refer the [`How To`](https://help.syncfusion.com/angular/grid/how-to "Column Template using js-render templates").
+N> When the columns are generated dynamically, JsRender templates can be used to render the template columns.
+Please refer the [`How To`](https://help.syncfusion.com/angular/grid/how-to "Column Template using JsRender") to render the template columns using JsRender templates.